-Wac Arts 3rd year Diploma student’s presentation of ‘Road’ directed by Ben Bennett was a production full of passion and dark, raw emotion.
+Wac Arts 3rd year Diploma student’s presentation of ‘Road’ was a production full of passion and dark, raw emotion.
 Based on the book written by Jim Cartwright, this play explores the lives of people living in a run down, working class area in Lancashire set in the 1980’s.

 The play weaves in and out of the lives of the residents living on this street creating a series of intimate scenes and powerful monologues revealing different stories of life in the road and giving insight into the dark reality of the 80’s depression.
 The gloomy lighting, bare stage, scaffolding and stairs descending on each side of the stage creates the scenes of despair in a run down and drab street.
 The staging was brilliant, the space being used to full effect.
 The seamless set changes and amazing set design made a gritty and powerful production.
 The choice of music and the lighting was used very effectively throughout adding to the edgy atmosphere.